jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 filled.contour(unique(fact_design$similar_desired),
       unique(fact_design$number),
       matrix(fact_response,nrow=5),
-      xlab="Similar Desired",
+      xlab = "Similar Desired",
-      ylab="Number of Agents",
+      ylab = "Number of Agents",
-      main="Average % Neighbour Similar by % similar desired and number of agents", cex.main=0.9)
+      main = "Average % Neighbour Similar by % similar desired and number of agents", cex.main = 0.9)
 ```

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

-With both these methods, we have to be carefull to realise that the plot algorithms are interpolating between the points we have observed using a simple (meta)model.
+With both these methods, we have to be carefull to realise that the plot algorithms are interpolating between the points we have observed using a simple meta-model.
 Also note that the surface is pretty uneven.
 This is because we are dealling with a *stochastic simulator*, so the unevenness is likely to be attributible to random noise from NetLogo's random number generator.
 We will talk more about randomness in the part 2 of this workshop.

 # Response surfaces